centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-vernemq-restapi.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-VerneMQ is a scalable and open source MQTT broker that connects IoT, M2M, Mobile, and web applications The VerneMQ Monitoring Connector monitors Clusters, Listeners, Plugins, and sessions using the RestAPI.
+VerneMQ is a scalable and open source MQTT broker that connects IoT, M2M, mobile and web applications.
+The VerneMQ Monitoring Connector monitors Clusters, Listeners, Plugins and sessions using the RestAPI.

 ## Pack assets